bkg/greenwich/README.rst

 .. code-block:: python

-    from greenwich.raster import Raster
+    from greenwich import Geometry, Raster
-    from greenwich.geometry import Geometry
     from greenwich.io import MemFileIO

     with Raster('cc85tn701.tif') as tmax: